TULiberalArts/Anthropology/pages/graduate.md

 ## Master of Arts in Anthropology
 Our new, 2-year, MA Program is intended for students who seek advanced training in Social Sciences in preparation for a PhD program or employment outside academia.
 The program is structured along two thematic lines: Evolution and Human Environments, and Mobility and Global Inequality.
 A comprehensive exam is the culminating event.
 There is no thesis option.
 You can view our departmental [Master of Arts Brochure](https://drive.google.com/file/d/1Tq9coiBQfv4YPG7ac7JPjuiKBrU2AUGR/view?usp=sharing) to read more about the program, see program requirements and more.

-- Please email the [Director of Graduate Studies](Christie.Rockwell@temple.edu) to inquire about applications and for further details.
+- Learn More about the [MA in Anthropology](https://bulletin.temple.edu/graduate/scd/cla/anthropology-ma/)

 ## PhD in Anthropology
 Anthropology comprises four subdisciplines, all of which are represented at Temple: Archaeology, Biological Anthropology, Linguistic Anthropology, and Sociocultural Anthropology.
 In addition the Department also offers specialized courses and training in the Anthropology of Visual Communication.
 Doctoral students typically specialize in one of these areas, but interdisciplinary study and research are encouraged.
 Students complete two years of course work prior to beginning their Dissertation research.
 Well over 100 doctoral degrees have been conferred by the Department of Anthropology since 1976.